gunstarpl/Template-Repository/Readme.md

 ---

 1. Run one of the batch files located in Build directory. (e.g. Build/CMake-VS2015.bat)
-2. Open the solution file in generated Build directory. (e.g. Build/CMake-VS2015/Project.sln)
+2. Open the solution file in a generated Build directory. (e.g. Build/CMake-VS2015/Project.sln)
 3. Build and run the application. (e.g. press F5 in Visual Studio 2015)

 License